fey-stein-king/ARP-Configuration/README.md

 ---

 ### Simulated Circuit
-The complete logical layout is available in `screenshots/` folder.
+The complete logical layout is available in `Simulated Circuit/` folder.

 ---

 ### Execution Video
-A demonstration video is included in the `video/` folder.
+A demonstration video is included in the `Executed Video of the demo/` folder.